IoT4SRGK - Improvement of heavy rainfall hazard maps through real-time data

 • Data-based recording and evaluation of the behavior of the drainage system (decentralized / centralized)

-• Understanding small-scale interactions (e.g. as a starting point for AI forecasts)
+• Understanding small-scale interactions (e.g., as a basis for AI predictions)

-• Derivation of general improved modeling parameters for heavy rain hazard maps
+• Derivation of general improved modeling parameters for heavy rainfall hazard maps

-• Equipment concept for sensors to assess heavy rain hazards (sensible and economical sensor equipment)
+• Equipment concept for sensors to assess heavy rain hazards (meaningful and economical sensor equipment)

-• Feasibility study: Real-time visualization / simulation of risk areas with IoT data
+• Feasibility study: Real-time visualization / simulation of risk areas using IoT data

-On January 21, 2025, the project consortium met for the kick-off in Lemgo, exchanged views on the planned project content, and agreed on the first steps.
+On January 21, 2025, the project consortium met in Lemgo for the kick-off meeting, where they discussed the planned project content and coordinated the first steps.

 Project participants: